Chart Color Schemes

 AreaSearch analysis reveals Orange Surrounds significantly outperforming the majority of regions assessed nationwide

-Workforce participation in Orange Surrounds is at 64.8%, compared to Rest of NSW's 56.4%.
-Leading employment industries among residents are agriculture, forestry & fishing, health care & social assistance, and construction.
-The area shows strong specialization in agriculture, forestry & fishing with an employment share 2.8 times the regional level.
-However, accommodation & food services is under-represented at 4.7% compared to Rest of NSW's 7.8%.
+According to Census responses, 18.3% of residents work from home.
+Leading employment industries include agriculture, forestry & fishing, health care & social assistance, and construction.
+The area has a strong specialization in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.
+However, accommodation & food services are under-represented, with only 4.7% of Orange Surrounds's workforce compared to 7.8% in Rest of NSW.

-Labour force decreased by 3.4% and employment declined by 3.9% in Orange Surrounds over a 12-month period ending September 2025, leading to an unemployment rate rise of 0.6 percentage points.
-In comparison, Rest of NSW recorded employment decline of 0.5%, labour force decline of 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% with an unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Orange Surrounds's employment mix indicates local employment should increase by 5.6% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+In the 12-month period ending September 2025, labour force decreased by 3.4% and employment declined by 3.9%, resulting in a rise in unemployment rate by 0.6 percentage points.
+National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Orange Surrounds's employment mix suggests local employment should increase by 5.6% over five years and 12.4% over ten years.

 Frequently Asked Questions - Employment